Gizmo Watch 3 Review: Is Verizon's Kids Smartwatch Worth It in 2026?

 Affiliate Disclosure: This article contains affiliate links.
 If you purchase through our links, we may earn a small commission at no extra cost to you.
 This helps support our site and allows us to keep testing products for families like yours.
 All opinions are 100% our own -- we bought the TickTalk 5 with our own money and have no sponsorship relationship with TickTalk.

 I will save you some scrolling if you are in a hurry: the TickTalk 5 is the best kids smartwatch for families who want video calling, reliable GPS, and strong battery life without spending more than $160 upfront.
-After ten weeks of daily use on my 8-year-old son's wrist, I can say it delivers meaningful improvements over the TickTalk 4 in nearly every area that mattered -- and it costs $20 less.
+After ten weeks of daily use on our 8-year-old tester's wrist, I can say it delivers meaningful improvements over the TickTalk 4 in nearly every area that mattered -- and it costs $20 less.

 But "improved" does not mean "perfect."
 The TickTalk 5 is still only IP67 rated, which means it cannot go in the pool.
 The monthly cellular plan is a real ongoing cost.
 And the screen, while functional, is not going to impress anyone who has seen a modern smartphone display.
 If your kid is a swimmer, you should look at the Garmin Bounce instead.
 If you need the most well-rounded feature set, the Xplora X6Play is still in the conversation.